Today’s Gospel tells us that Jesus let the apostles struggle for many hours in a violent storm before going to them. Why did He wait so long?

 The psalmist recounts the mercy of the LORD in saving him from death: “Near indeed is salvation for the loyal.”
 He envisions a day when those who trust in the LORD will have their steps guided by His loving hand.
-As he writes, “Justice shall walk before him, and prepare the way of his steps.”
+At that time, “Justice shall walk before him, and prepare the way of his steps.”
 Had Peter kept his eyes on Jesus, he would have experienced this truth literally.
 Instead, he had to cry out for help.
 All who are rescued from death, against all odds (that would be us), can echo the psalmist’s refrain: Lord, let us see your kindness, and grant us your salvation.

 Possible response: The psalm is, itself, a response to the other lectionary readings.
 Read it again to prayerfully make it your own.

 Here St. Paul expresses his great agony over the rejection of Jesus as Israel’s Messiah by most of his contemporaries in Judah.
 He says, by way of emphasis, that he himself would be willing to be cut off from Christ if that could make a difference for his kinsmen.
 In this, he follows the example of Moses, who was also willing to be “blotted out” (see Ex 32:32) for the apostasy of God’s people in the wilderness.
 What makes Israel’s rejection of Jesus so bitter for St. Paul is that their entire history, as God’s chosen people, prepared them to receive, not reject, Jesus.
 Even in our discussion of today’s readings, we can see how thoroughly Jesus lived His life in fulfillment of the Old Covenant Scriptures.
 Jews listened to these Scriptures over and over in their synagogue services and Temple liturgies.
 The psalms, especially, were a constant part of their Jewish life, because they were the prayers of God’s people.